 The Diocese of Knoxville’s first class of permanent deacons—nearly 30 men—was ordained in June 2007.
+The second class was ordained in June 2016.
 These men now serve parishes throughout the diocese, as do a number of deacons who were ordained in other dioceses but now serve in East Tennessee.

 Within the Catholic Church, there are three orders of ordained ministers: bishops, presbyters (priests), and deacons.
 As the U.S. Conference of Catholic Bishops put it:

 Deacons are ordained as a sacramental sign to the church and to the world of Christ, who came “to serve and not to be served.”
 The entire church is called by Christ to serve, and the deacon, in virtue of his sacramental ordination and through his various ministries, is to be a servant in a servant-church. . . .

 As ministers of word, deacons proclaim the Gospel, preach, and teach in the name of the church.
 As ministers of sacrament, deacons baptize, lead the faithful in prayer, witness marriages, and conduct wake and funeral services.
 As ministers of charity, deacons are leaders in identifying the needs of others, then marshaling the church’s resources to meet those needs. . . .